 2. Your Operation: How will you deliver products to your customers?

 The type of products you sell dictates how they are delivered to your buyers, but even here you have some options.
 If you sell physical goods, you can stock and ship items yourself or outsource this to a fulfillment company.
 Or, you can minimize your costs and sell drop-ship goods exclusively.
-Sellers of digital products don’t have these concerns, but do need a way to deliver downloads or provide access to online products.
+Sellers of digital products don’t have these concerns but do need a way to deliver downloads or provide access to online products.
 Decisions here affect the next step in your plan.

 3. Your Sales Channels: How will you sell your products online?

 Once you decide what to sell, and how to deliver products to customers, it’s time to explore the many the different ways ecommerce businesses sell products.
 Online stores, ecommerce-enabled blogs, seller marketplaces, online auctions, and social media sites; all are selling channels to consider in this step of your ecommerce business plan.
+Take this quiz to find out which ecommerce software is right for you:

 4. Your Marketing: How will you promote your ecommerce business?